-7.10 Where a condition does not require an ELC to be assessed during the calendar year; or that ELC is temporarily not relevant, e.g. monitoring results for a process that has not run during the calendar year; or SEPA has confirmed in writing that it intends to vary the condition (see section 4.3), 'not assessed' will be entered in the comments section of the Compliance Record for the condition.
-In this case, the ELC would be considered to be compliant unless SEPA monitoring during the period demonstrates otherwise or the last assessment of this ELC was unsatisfactory (see Section 4.7).
+7.10 Where a condition does not require an ELC to be assessed during the calendar year; or that ELC is temporarily not relevant, e.g. monitoring results for a process that has not run during the calendar year; or SEPA has confirmed in writing that it intends to vary the condition see section 4.3, 'not assessed' will be entered in the comments section of the Compliance Record for the condition.
+In this case, the ELC would be considered to be compliant unless SEPA monitoring during the period demonstrates otherwise.